bingeli1212/nitrile-preview/doc/DOC-contex.md

 always to be kept together---this means if the text is long they will not be split into multiple columns, in a two column layout mode, or spilled into the next page.

+Another example could be the following:

+    \defineparagraphs
+       [mypar][n=3,before={\blank},after={\blank}]
+    \setupparagraphs
+       [mypar][1][width=.1\textwidth,character=bold]
+    \setupparagraphs
+       [mypar][2][width=.4\textwidth]

+    \startmypar
+    1252
+    \mypar
+    Hasselt obtains its city charter from bishop Hendrik van Vianden.
+    \mypar
+    Hendrik van Vianden was pressed by other towns not to agree with the charter.
+It took Hasselt a long period of time to convince the Bishop.
+After supporting the Bishop in a small war against the Drents, the charter was released.
+    \stopmypar

+    \startmypar
+    1350
+    \mypar
+    Hasselt joins the Hanzepact to protect their international trade.
+    \mypar
+    The Hanzepact was of great importance for merchants in Hasselt.
+In those days trading goods were taxed at every city, highway or rivercrossing.
+After joining the Hanzepact duty free routes all over Europe became available to Hasselt.
+However important the Hanzepact was, Hasselt always stayed a minor member of the pact.
+    \stopmypar

+The previous example shows that after defining a paragraph with
+\defineparagraphs you can format the paragraph with "\setupparagraphs".
+Next you can start your paragraph with "\start..." and end it with "\stop..."
+A new paragraph starts with the name of your paragraph, in this case it is "\mypar".

+Here is another example:

+    \defineparagraphs[chempar]     [n=3,before=,after=,distance=1em]
+    \setupparagraphs [chempar] [1] [width=.12\textwidth]
+    \setupparagraphs [chempar] [2] [width=.4\textwidth]
+    \startchempar
+    Limekilns
+    \chempar
+    Hasselt has its own limekilns.
+These were build in 1504 and produced quick lime up to 1956.
+Nowadays they are a touristic attraction.
+    \chempar
+    \chemical{CaCO_3, ̃,GIVES, ̃,CaO, ̃,+, ̃,CO_2}
+    \stopchempar

+By the way you could also type it in a more cryptic way:

+    \chempar Limekilns
+        \\ Hasselt has its own limekilns.
+They were build in 1504 and produced quick lime up to 1956.
+Nowadays they form a touristic attraction.
+        \\ \chemical{CaCO_3, ̃,GIVES, ̃,CaO, ̃,+, ̃,CO_2} \\

+The double backslashes are used as column separators and are essential.

 # One-column float for two column layout